inductiva/inductiva/docs/Ivan_Computational_Resources.md

 Machine group and the MPI Cluster resources.
 The latter ones set the minimum number of machines that are always available and the maximum number of machines that can be available at any time, respectively.
-- `disk_size_gb` allows the selection of the size of the disk in GB that will be attached to each machine.
+- `data_disk_gb` This controls the size of the disk for user data.
+In fact, the size of the disks are a bit larger to account for our own simulators.
 - `spot` allows to differ between standard resources or preemptible ones.
 The latter resources are way cheaper but only serve for fault-tolerant workloads since they can be stopped at any time.
 The former are fully dedicated to the user's usage.